aguilarm/YouTube-FitWindow/README.md

 - Add settings page so user can turn on/off searchbar or make FitWin the default size
 - Force 1080 or 720p
+- Add hover to make the button behave like other buttons on mouseover.